techidaily/site-ai-video-translation/source/_posts/how-to-convert-video-voice-to-text-online-for-free-in-2024.md

 ## 1\.
 Wondershare Virbo

-[Virbo](https://virbo.wondershare.com/)is wondershare’s **free video translator** that lets you **translate video to English free**.
+[Virbo](https://virbo.wondershare.com/) is wondershare’s **free video translator** that lets you **translate video to English free**.
 You can choose a plethora of video sources in various languages, and the platform will get the job done for you.
 For example, if you have a video in French and you want it to be translated into English, then Virbo will accurately do the job for you.

 Virbo is also easy to use and effective, which means that the output you will get will be of a high quality.
 You can also generate an AI video with Virbo avatars that support more than 300 voices and various dialects.